sahil-kushwah/http_password_sniffer/README.md

 # http_password_sniffer
-It sniffs packet send and received from the interface for passwords use it with ARP spoofer to sniff packet within network
+It sniffs packet, use it with ARP spoofer to sniff packet within network

 Options:
 Usage: pwd_sniffer.py [options]